 This enormous Prognathodon tooth is preserved in exceptional way.
-Unbroken specimen.
+It has tiny glued and filled fractures.
 The size corresponds without doubt to an adult individual.
 The tip of the tooth is perfectly preserved and tremendously pointed.
 The quality of the enamel is very high due to the beautiful range of caramel brilliant hues.
 Rooted specimen.

 In the international market is very common to find Mosasaurus rests coming from the phosphate quarries of the Upper Cretaceous of the Ouled Abdoun Basin (Morocco).